Global English

 Personal Health Care

-Initial caries is a condition in which minerals just below the surface of the tooth begin to dissolve and the tooth decreases in density.
-A tooth in this condition is one step away from developing a cavity.
-Initial caries can be treated by placing fluoride inside the tooth and promoting remineralization using minerals in saliva.
-One effective approach is to supply two kinds of fluoride together: sodium fluoride (NaF) and sodium monofluorophosphate (MFP).
-In normal toothpaste packaging, however, these two fluorides react with calcium-containing polishing agents, and this reduces their efficacy.
-Kao solved this problem by developing a dual-layered tube.
-The results of this work are seen in our Clear Clean Plus toothpaste.
+Initial caries is a condition in which minerals just below the surface of the tooth enamel begin to dissolve and the tooth decreases in density.
+A tooth in this condition is one step ahead from developing a cavity.
+Initial caries can be treated by placing fluoride into the tooth and promoting the remineralization using minerals in saliva.
+Many toothpastes on the market in Japan contain sodium fluoride (NaF) or sodium monofluorophosphate (MFP).
+The application of a two-drug toothpaste containing NaF on one side and MFP/calcium source on the other has been shown to be more effective in promoting remineralization of initial caries than conventional one-drug toothpastes.

 Microradiograph of initial caries-like enamels